Renormalization for autonomous nearly incompressible BV vector fields in 2D: Locality of the divergence

-The proof is based on Besicovitch-Vitali covering Lemma (\cite[Thm.
-2.19]{AFP}) and uses some basic facts about the trace properties of $L^{\infty}$ vector fields whose divergence is a measure (we refer to \cite{camillonote}).
+Note that we do not assume any weak differentiability of $u$ or $ub$, so the conclusion of Proposition~\ref{prop:locality} does not follow immediately from the standard locality properties of the approximate derivative (see e.g. \cite{AFP}, Proposition~3.73).
+Moreover, we also mention a related counterexample (contained in \cite{ABC2}), where the authors construct a bounded vector field $V$ on the plane whose (distributional) divergence belongs to $L^\infty$, is non-trivial, and is supported in the set where $V$ vanishes.
+Our proof is based on Besicovitch-Vitali covering Lemma (\cite[Thm.
+2.19]{AFP}) and uses some basic facts about the trace properties of $L^{\infty}$ vector fields whose divergence is a measure (we refer to \cite{ChenFrid,ambcriman04} or \cite{camillonote}).
 In particular, we recall the following Theorem (for the proof, see \cite[Prop 7.10]{camillonote}):

 \begin{theorem}[Fubini's Theorem for traces] Let $\Omega \subset \R^d$ be an open set and $B \in L^{\infty}_{\rm{loc}}(\Omega, \R^{d})$ be a vector field whose distributional divergence $\dive B =: \mu$ is a Radon measure with locally finite variation in $\Omega$.
 Let $F \in C^{1}(\Omega)$.
 Then for a.e. $t \in \R$ we have